 It’s important to identify your ideal designer partner.
 You need to choose someone who is able to empathise with your requirements and who understands how the garden practically work into your family’s lifestyle.
 That person also needs to be approachable and mindful of the fact that their interpretation of the garden’s potential must not be allowed to supersede your actual requirements.

 You also need to be reassured that the designer will be able to deliver a project on time, and within budget.
 Of course, most important of all, they must have the practical landscaping knowledge and direct experience of the practicalities of building a garden, to deliver a design that can actually be translated into an achievable build.
 Ask to see examples of previous work undertaken and don’t feel uncomfortable about requesting access to past clients to discuss their experience of working with the designer, rather than purely accepting written testimonials.

-Using a Jacksons Approved Installer is a good place to start if you want your fencing to be installed using someone we certify.
+Using a Jacksons Approved Installer is a good place to start if you want your fencing to be installed professionally.

 Step three: One Stop Shop

 There are a number of companies who offer a combined design and build service, which means the planning, design and actual installation process is all project managed for you.

 This ‘one stop shop’ service dispenses with the need to liaise between the designer and landscaper and also reduces the risk of one party blaming the other for any potential problems with the final installation.
 And with the growing number of 'rogue traders' operating in this sector, working with a professional, fully insured company removes the risk of being stung by the unscrupulous trading practices of a cowboy landscaper.
 Visit the BALI (British Association of Landscape Industries) and APL (Association of Professional Landscapers) or the Society of Garden Designers to source a reputable garden designer and / or landscaper.